Skip to content ↓

 When do I register my ECT?

-Once you have a confirmed ECT commencing or continuing their induction at your school, please register your ECT on the DfE portal as soon as possible.
+Once you have a confirmed ECT commencing or continuing their entitelement at your school, please register your ECT on the DfE portal as soon as possible.
+Registration for September 2025 will open by the 30th of June 2025.
 We also advise you to send over these ECTs details to ect@exceedacadmiestrust.co.uk

 To register your ECT with our Appropriate Body service, please login to ECT Manager and follow the registration process.